Gaucho-Racing/Query-GR/README.md

 - Graphs: plot temp vs voltage, axes annotated with units (V, C)

 Results include a single-line answer; the executed script, signal scoring and optional debug/plot are returned in `data`.

+### Signal Selection & Fuzzy Mapping

+- Signals come from MySQL (`SELECT DISTINCT name FROM signal LIMIT 9999`) and are cached in-memory for scoring (no CSV required).
+- Queries are mapped to signals using a 0–200 score (0 best).
+The lowest-scored signal(s) are chosen.
+- Exact inference: patterns like “cell 16 temperature” map directly to `acu_cell16_temp`; “cell 16 voltage” maps to `acu_cell16_voltage`.
+- For correlation/“vs” queries, the top two signals are selected.

 ### Fuzzy Signal Mapping